climatereferendum/aliceingovernment.com/README.md

-aliceingovernment.com is a digital tool for people to vote on a global strategy against climate change.
+Digital tool for university students and staff to find consensus on their university's climate action plan, with a simple 3-step process.
 ```bash
 yarn install
 yarn start